-That Council, upon considering comments made at the Public Hearing, resolves that Amendment Bylaw No. 2861 attached as Appendix 'A' to Staff Report DEV-15-069, which would amend Zoning Bylaw, 1992, No. 2050, by replacing text and figures as detailed in the content of the amending bylaw be considered for third reading and adoption.
+That Council resolves that AMENDMENT BYLAW NO. 2861 attached as Appendix 'A' to Staff Report DEV-15-062, which would amend Zoning Bylaw, 1992, No. 2050, by replacing text and figures as detailed in the content of the amending bylaw be considered for first and second reading; and